yosephdev/task-master/README.md

 Implemented a function `delete_task(index)` to delete a task from the `tasks`list based on its index.
 The function first checks if the index is valid, and if so, deletes the task at the specified index.
 After deleting the task, the `save_tasks()` function is called to save the updated task list to the JSON file.

+### Step 8: Implement a Main Function as the Menu-Driven Interface

+Implemented a main function `task_master()` to serve as the menu driven interface for the Task Management App.
+The function continuously displays a menu of options for adding, updating, listing, and deleting tasks, as well as exiting the application.
+User input is used to select the desired option, and corresponding functions are called to perform the requested actions.

 ## Input

 ## Future Features